Ozzie and Daniel Silna: Personal life

-The Silna brothers are sons of Latvian Jewish immigrants who came to the U.S. via Palestine, in the 1930s.
-Silna’s father, of Jewish descent, started a textile business in New Jersey.
-After graduating from Columbia, then Fordham Law School, Dan joined his father’s business.
-In 1969 Dan and Ozzie started their own knitting company, which they sold two years later.
+The Silna brothers are sons of Latvian Jewish immigrants who came to the U.S. via Mandatory Palestine, in the 1930s.
+The Silnas' father, of Jewish descent, started a textile business in New Jersey.
+After graduating from Columbia, then Fordham Law School, Dan joined his father's business.
+In 1969, Dan and Ozzie started their own knitting company, which they sold two years later.

 The Spirits of St. Louis

 The Silna brothers moved the Cougars to St. Louis, Missouri, because it was then the largest city in the United States without a professional basketball team and they thought this would make their team more likely to join the NBA.
 In 1974, the Cougars, roster and all, were overhauled and became the ABA's Spirits of St. Louis from 1974 through 1976.
-The 1974-75 Spirits had upset the reigning ABA champion New York Nets in the 1975 Eastern Division Finals before losing to the eventual champion Kentucky Colonels, but in the 1975-76 season the Spirits' play was uneven and their attendance waned.
+The 1974–75 Spirits had upset the reigning ABA champion New York Nets in the 1975 Eastern Division Finals before losing to the eventual champion Kentucky Colonels, but in the 1975–76 season the Spirits' play was uneven and their attendance waned.

-The Spirits' 1975-76 season was not a success either on the court or in attendance.
+The Spirits' 1975–76 season was not a success either on the court or in attendance.
 In May 1976, due to attendance problems in St. Louis, the Spirits announced that they were going to move to Salt Lake City, Utah, to play as the Utah Rockies when a lease agreement for the Salt Palace was arranged.
-This followed an attempted merger of the Spirits and the Utah Stars franchise during the 1975-76 season, a merger that, had it occurred, contemplated the team leaving St. Louis for Utah.
+This followed an attempted merger of the Spirits and the Utah Stars franchise during the 1975–76 season, a merger that, had it occurred, contemplated the team leaving St. Louis for Utah.
 But the Stars folded before the merger could occur and instead, the Spirits bought the rights to some of the Stars' best players, including future Hall of Famer Moses Malone.
-In another effort to be included in the ABA-NBA merger, the Silna brothers proposed selling the Spirits to a Utah group, buying the Kentucky Colonels franchise, and moving the Colonels to Buffalo to replace the Buffalo Braves, who were then planning to move to Hollywood, Florida.
+In another effort to be included in the ABA–NBA merger, the Silna brothers proposed selling the Spirits to a Utah group, buying the Kentucky Colonels franchise, and moving the Colonels to Buffalo to replace the Buffalo Braves, who were then planning to move to Hollywood, Florida.

-The Spirits were not included in the ABA-NBA merger, with the St. Louis and Kentucky players being put into a special dispersal draft.
+The Spirits were not included in the ABA–NBA merger, with the St. Louis and Kentucky players being put into a special dispersal draft.
 Marvin Barnes went to the Detroit Pistons for $500,000, Moses Malone went to the Portland Trail Blazers for $300,000, Ron Boone went to the Kansas City Kings for $250,000, Randy Denton went to the New York Knicks for $50,000 and Mike Barr also went to the Kansas City Kings, for $15,000.
 The folding of the Spirits dissolved a very talented basketball team, one that likely would have competed successfully in the NBA.
 Twelve players from the final two Spirits of St. Louis rosters (1974–76) played in the NBA during the 1976–77 season and beyond: Maurice Lucas, Ron Boone, Marvin Barnes, Caldwell Jones, Lonnie Shelton, Steve Green, Gus Gerard, Moses Malone, Don Adams, Don Chaney, M. L. Carr and Freddie Lewis.